day8/re-frame/docs/on-dynamics.md

 Thankfully, to harness and control that frightening power, you write pure functions and use immutable data.

 Pure functions stand outside of "time".
 To understand them, you don't need to know "when" they were run and the state of the system at that point.
-Instead, you need only know the value of their actual arguments.
+Instead, you need only know the value of the actual arguments.

 The tyranny of time is still present on the inside of the pure function, because there is an internal flow of execution.
 So, you might still need to simulate that in your head.
 But a pure function delivers a smaller dynamic process to understand - one that is more cognitively tractable.

 What is provided as arguments to a function is data, and what they return is data.
 Using immutable data for both acts to insulate pure functions from "place" - where data is put.

 Once functions are decoupled from both "time" and "place" they can be composed in a maximally mathematical way.
-I asked earlier what simplifying "abstractions" might exist to help us dampen the complexity of runtime dynamics, and these two are a very potent duo.
+I asked earlier what simplifying "abstractions" might exist to help us dampen the complexity of runtime dynamics, and these two are a potent duo.

 !!!
 Note "Banana Issues"
     Non-pure functions "reach out" and grab a banana (a value) from the global space beyond their arguments.

     Initially, it can seem innocent enough.
-But now, to understand the function's internal dynamics, you also need to understand the dynamics for everything that might change that banana over time.
+But now, to understand the function's internal dynamics, you must understand the dynamics for everything that might change that banana over time.
 Unfortunately, as you pull the banana back towards you, you might discover a Gorilla is holding it.
     And that Gorilla is sitting in a jungle, so you get that too.
 Plus some Monsoonal weather.